 In this paper, we construct a detailed transaction-level dataset of federal government procurement contracts spanning 2009 to 2019.
-We find that firm-quarter actual procurement earnings (scaled by recent revenue) significantly and positively predict analyst earnings surprises.
+We find that firm-quarter actual procurement earnings (as a fraction of revenue) significantly and positively predict analyst earnings surprises.
 This predictability intensifies during periods of heightened budgetary uncertainty (e.g., months prior to debt limit events, reflecting higher macro uncertainty) and for firms with lower bargaining power (indicating higher micro uncertainty).
-Analyst underforecasts imply return predictability across differential fiscal exposure on earnings announcement days.
+The predictability also carries implications for stock returns.
 Specifically, we find that a one standard deviation increase in procurement exposure corresponds to an 8.4% per annum increase in abnormal stock returns on earnings announcement days.
-Fiscal risk is priced into stock returns on

 While government spending can spur growth, deadlines of debt limits each year generate huge uncertainty not only to the political sphere but also the business sphere, which then has real effects.
 Our paper documents analyst perception of whether and to what extent budgetary uncertainty transmits to the private sector through procurement contracts.
-Our findings indicate that analysts perceive revenue flows from procurement contracts riskier than non-government revenue sources.
+Our findings indicate that analysts interpret fiscal uncertainty as "bad" uncertainty.